 On 18 April 2023, the Company announced that it had executed a letter of intent with Technology Metals Market Limited ("TM2") to acquire a 100% interest in a designated mining company via a potential reverse takeover.
-TM2 and the Company have entered a period of exclusivity, where each party will conduct due diligence on the other and the designated target.
+TM2 subsequently terminated this agreement in May 2023.